12/18/19 By DAN ULLOA

 In addition, Vermont’s legal cannabis market could go commercial.
 It seems so strange that in Vermont you can grow cannabis and consume it, but not sell it legally.
 I can’t imagine the underground market and the grayness there.
 Washington, DC has a similar situation where Republicans in Congress able to hold up the city’s cannabis law so there are a lot of businesses operating in a gray area.

-In terms of progress on the state level, Alabama, Louisiana, Missouri, Kentucky, Nebraska, and South Carolina might pass medical marijuana programs next year.
+In terms of progress on the state level, Alabama, Louisiana, Kentucky, Nebraska, South Carolina, and Missouri might pass medical marijuana programs next year.
+This would make it easier than ever before to secure a Missouri medical marijuana card online.
 And Iowa, Georgia, and Virginia could expand their respective programs in 2020.

 Virginia just elected a full Democratic government for the first time since 1993 in November so a great deal is expected to occur there.
 Many advocacy groups like the Marijuana Policy Project have fought hard there Walsh said.